cscheidegger/image-processing-service/README.md

 ### Upgrading python scripts

-For modifications in python scripting to take effect, it is needed to update the property `ipsVersion` in `package.json` file and **restart the server in production**.
+For modifications in python scripting to take effect, it is needed to update the property `ipsVersion` in `package.json` file.
 The AeTrapp's API server will reach endpoint `/api/description` of this IPS to check if there is a new algorithm version available.
 If so, it will start an re-analysis of samples every X minutes.

 ## Changelog